Trusted Quote logo

 You can control your:

-Because you have the ability to control where your money is invested, you also have a bit of risk to manage.
-Your death benefit amount will decrease if your investments do poorly, or it may rise if your investments do well.
-Many policies help you tolerate this risk by offering a guarantee that your death benefit won’t drop below a particular point.
+Because you have the ability to control where your cash value is invested, you also have a bit of risk to manage.
+Your cash value could decrease if your investments do poorly, or it may rise if your investments do well.
+Because your cash value can affect your death benefit, many insurers help you offset risk with a guarantee that your death benefit won't drop below a particular point, even if your investments don't perform well.

-Because of the risk involved with a variable universal policy, it’s regulated by both the Securities and Exchange Commission and your state’s insurance commissioner.
-This probably won’t affect the day-to-day workings of your policy, but it’s good to know.
-(Because knowing is half the battle.)
+Because of the risk involved with a variable universal policy, it's regulated by both the Securities and Exchange Commission and your state's insurance commissioner.
+This probably won't affect the day-to-day workings of your policy, but it's good to know.
+(Gen-Xers, you're already well aware that "knowing is half the battle.")

 Am I allowed to pull out my cash value?

-Yes, universal life insurance gives you the ability to borrow against the cash value of your policy.
-(If you’re keeping score, whole life insurance also offers this benefit, but term life does not.)
+Yes, universal life insurance gives you the ability to borrow against or withdraw from the cash value of your policy.
+(If you're keeping score, whole life insurance also offers this benefit, but term life does not.)

-Bonus: The interest rates for this type of borrowing are significantly lower than what you’d get from a bank or a credit card company.
-If you don’t repay the loan, your insurer will just use the money in your cash value account to cover the amount you borrowed.
+Bonus: The interest rates for this type of borrowing are significantly lower than what you'd get from a bank or a credit card company.
+If you don't repay the loan, your insurer will deduct the amount you owe from the death benefit before paying it to your loved ones.

 I like it!
 How do I get started?

-• Get a free quote just by clicking the big orange button below.
+- Get a free quote by clicking the big blue button below.